bookingactivities/booking-activities/readme.txt

 * Fix - Cart expiration is now checked on each page load.
 This means that you cart counter will now always be up to date.
 * Fix - Fixed booking method checks in JS files (misuse of inArray)
 * Fix - Fixed permission error after closing a dialog in template editor
+* Fix - All global JS variables are stored in bookacti object in order to avoid collisions
 * Delete - Removed trashes from editor, to delete calendars, activities and events please use their respective settings dialogs
 * Delete - Deleted events 'occurrence id' since it is not a relevant identifier.
 All events can be identified by id + start + end datetimes.
 * Delete - Deleted unused bookings global actions